TheAyushTandon/SEGREGATE.AI/README.md

 # SEGREGATE.AI
 This project is an AI-powered waste classification system that uses computer vision to detect and categorize waste into four categories using image input.
-It is designed to assist in automating the process of waste segregation by analyzing garbage images and classifying them using a deep learning model trained on various types of waste images.
+It is designed to assist in automating the process of waste segregation by analyzing garbage images and classifying them using a deep learning model trained on various types of waste images.NOW IN BOTH IMAGE AND TEXT IDENTIFICATION!!!